 How many “Believers” reconcile to incomprehensible suffering by keeping “God” outside of the world, thus perpetuating the learned helplessness of one’s times?
 Humanity has been plagued by projecting “God” outside of the world (thus displacing “our” responsibilities of being well—learning to be well—learning to do honest inquiry, learning to think constructively, learning to advance community).

-A keynote of the Jesus movement taught that “the kingdom of heaven is within/among you/us” (as the Aramaic term for ‘within’ also was commonly used to indicate ‘among’; and ‘you’ resonates between second-person and third-person voice).
+A keynote of the Jesus movement taught that “the kingdom of heaven is within/among you/us” (as the Greek term for ‘within’ also was commonly used to indicate ‘among’; and ‘you’ resonates between second-person and third-person voice).
 This intuits the humanistic ethos of Hellenic culture, which Jesus exemplified; and which was lost in Catholic doctrine, which imported neo-Platonic/Plotinian transcendentalism: Outside the world, the “God” of logocentrism (onto-theology) frames the meaning of being Dialectically, which is destined to become nihilistic.
 (But trust that the gate-keeping priesthood knows best, “knows” The Meaning of sacred texts, and is glad to advise kings.)